Division of Population Health Information Governance Policy

 Information incidents include cases where there is potential, as well as actual, loss of or damage to data.

-In order to protect sensitive information and to comply with both the data protection legislation (GDPR), it is vital that procedures are in place to report any potential breaches of data confidentiality and security, i.e. information incidents.
+In order to protect sensitive information and to comply with data protection legislation, it is vital that procedures are in place to report any potential breaches of data confidentiality and security, i.e. information incidents.

 Examples of information incidents include:

-• Failure to follow the Division of Population Health IG policy or procedures
+• Failure to follow the University or Division of Population Health IG policies or procedures

-• Saving of usernames and passwords within web browsers of computers that are not protected
+• Saving of usernames and passwords within web browsers of shared computers.

 • Reuse of usernames and passwords